philltran/message_private/README.md

 HOW TO USE
 ----------
-To create messages:
+To Create messages:
-Visit /admin/content/message/create/private-message and Save the message to send
+Visit /admin/content/message/create/private-message and Save the message to send or

-For received messages:
+Visit the "Messages" tab detailed below and find the "Create a new message" local action.

-Visit your user page at /user and find the "Inbox" tab which displays received messages /user/USER_ID/messages/inbox
+To View inbox, sent and group messages:

-For sent messages:
+Visit your user page at /user and find the "Messages" tab which displays received messages (Inbox local task), the "Sent" local task under that tab which displays sent messages and the "Group" local task which displays group messages.
-Visit your user page at /user and find the "Sent" tab which displays sent messages /user/USER_ID/messages/sent
+  /user/USER_ID/messages/inbox

-For group messages:
+  /user/USER_ID/messages/sent
-Visit your user page at /user and find the "Group" tab which displays group messages /user/USER_ID/messages/group
+  /user/USER_ID/messages/group

 SECURITY
 --------